-When I bought my first Raspberry Pi 3 B + kit, it came with two heatsinks.
+When I bought my first Raspberry Pi 3 B + kit, it came with two heat sinks.
 There was no explanation on how to install them.
-I did not know what to do with it.
+I didn’t know what to do with it.

-So, where to install heatsinks on a Raspberry Pi?
+Where to install heat sinks on a Raspberry Pi?

-You have to install heatsinks on the two main components of the Raspberry PI: the CPU and the LAN Chip.
+Heat sinks should be installed at least on the two main components of the Raspberry Pi: the CPU and the LAN Chip.

-And now let me tell you more about this subject following these 4 simple questions :
+And now let me tell you more about this topic following these 4 simple questions :